logo

 According to Esports Insider, understanding the context behind odds — such as player performance metrics and map-based efficiencies — is critical for identifying consistent value bets rather than relying solely on intuition.

-Key Metrics to Analyze Before Betting
+Key Metrics to Analyse Before Betting

 To apply data analytics effectively, focus on variables that genuinely impact outcomes rather than surface-level stats.